FareyaHossain/unsupervised-music-generation/README.md

 1) Open the notebook.
 2) Run all cells step by step.

-Notes:
+# Notes:
-Project developed using Google Colab.
+1) Project developed using Google Colab.
+2) In master branch i added the generated midi files.

 Run the notebook directly in Google Colab for full execution.